on-api/on-api/2.6.0/common/endpoints.md

-# Endpoints API
+# Endpoints endpoint

-Path /2.5/
+Path /2.6/

-This API endpoint is mandatory.
+This endpoint is mandatory.
 It is used to inform the consumer of the API of the available API endpoints and their limitations.
-Can list legacy API endpoints for backwards compatibility.
+Can list legacy endpoints for backwards compatibility.

 ## Operations